gabors-data-analysis/gabors-data-analysis.github.io/_pages/materials.md

 ## Solutions to practice questions

-We have written a 100 page document offering suggested answers to the 360 practice questions in the book.
+We have written a 100-page document offering suggested answers to the 360 practice questions in the book.
 This will be made available after registration with Cambridge University Press.

 ## Slides